TheRedBrain/rpg-crafting/README.md

   - 1 to 4: the different tabs in the Crafting Bench screen
 - "recipeType", either "STANDARD" or "SPECIAL".
 This is not used, when the "tab" is set to 0.

+### Recipe Descriptions

+Recipes can optionally have a description, that is displayed on crafting screens and the recipe list.

+The localization key has the following syntax:

+"recipe.<recipe_namespace>.<recipe_path>.description"

+Note that "recipe_path" must include eventual subfolders in the recipe directory.

 ## Crafting Bench Screen

 This screen is the most complex of the three.